nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### 5.3.1 Implementation

-The list feature filters through the task list based on the filters entered by user.
+The list feature filters the displayed task list based on the filters entered by user.
 Its mechanism is facilitated by `ListCommand` and `ListCommandParser`, as well as their subclasses (E.g. `ListDeadlineCommand`, `ListDeadlineCommandParser`).

-Multiple filters can be applied in a single list command.
+Multiple filters can be applied in a single `ListCommand`.
 For example, `ls -u --module CS2103T` would list all tasks that are unmarked and under the `Module` "CS2103T".

 This table summarizes the respective flags that users can use to apply filters of their choice.